The Basics

 No. UATX does not currently accept transfer credits.
 All applicants must apply as first-year students.
 However, previously completed coursework may, with departmental approval, be used to place out of specific course requirements.

 Yes.
 Students may defer enrollment to the immediately following academic year (Fall term only).
+Deferrals beyond one academic year require a new application.

 Deferring students forfeit all previously awarded financial aid and must reapply for aid if enrolling in a future year.

-Essay/Writing Sections: Not considered in evaluation.
+Essay/Writing Sections: These sections are not considered in the admissions evaluation.

 All undergraduates must live in university-designated housing for their first two years.
 Shared accommodations should be expected.